 Forget what you think you know about Colombia and come enjoy our private Colombia tours to see why the Colombian tourism board says “the only risk is wanting to stay!”
 South America’s forgotten gem has become one of the world’s top destinations (honored by New York Times).
 It has everything: wild jungle, mountain hiking, charming colonial towns and tropical coastlines on both the Pacific and the Caribbean.
 Colombians are incredibly friendly; dancing and music are coded into their DNA; and the weather here is nearly perfect year-round.

-Between the rapidly growing cosmopolitan cities such as the capital of Bogota, and Medellin (or City of Eternal Spring) and its second city, Colombia has become a top destination in South America for the business and technology industries.
-However, on our private Colombia tours, we highly recommend venturing out to discover Colombia’s natural diversity through its many trails and treks.
-In addition to the jungle-rich, alluring Tayrona National Park and the staggering wax palms forests of the Coffee Region, there are thousands of options for exploring on foot or horseback.
+Colombia’s growing capital, Bogota, and its second city, Medellin (or City of Eternal Spring), are full of great food, interesting neighborhoods, outgoing people and have become top destinations in South America for the business and technology industries.
+On our private Colombia tours, though, we recommend venturing out to discover Colombia’s natural splendor through its many trails and treks.
+From the jungle-rich, alluring Tayrona National Park to the unique wax palms forests of the Coffee Region, there are thousands of options for exploring on foot or horseback.

 a bit about